Printing and publishing original prints since 1979

-BORCH Editions was founded in Copenhagen in 1979 and over the years has established a solid reputation as one of the world’s leading producers and publishers of fine art prints.
+BORCH Editions was founded in Copenhagen in 1979 and over the years has established a solid reputation as one of the world’s leading producers and publishers of original prints.

 The heart of BORCH Editions is the Copenhagen printmaking studio.
 The printmaking, always done in-house, is a close collaborative process between the artists, founder and master printer Niels Borch Jensen, and his team of master printers: Julie Dam, Tom Jennions and Mette Ulstrup.
 The collaborations often continue over many years, allowing the artists to build up a comprehensive body of printed work that explores the various aspects of the medium and ties in closely with their oeuvre.